 If we believe our company is the best, we will act like it is the best.
 If we think the company values safety, we will act in ways that reflect that belief.

-With that in mind, it's important to develop a vision statement that tells everyone (people within and outside of the company) who the company is.
+With that in mind, it's important to develop a vision statement that tells everyone in the company who the company is.

 Take a look at a few sample vision statements below:

-The mission statement, on the other hand, tells the world what the company does -- why your company exists, by stating its intended purpose.
-The mission statement lets everyone know what your company's product or service is; who its customers are; what its service territory is.
+The mission statement, on the other hand, is action-oriented, telling the world what the company does and why it exists, by stating its intended purpose.
+The mission statement lets everyone know what the company's product or service is; who its customers are; what its service territory is.